gluesql/gluesql/README.md

 }
 ```

-And a single optional trait, whether implementing this is all up to you!
+.. there is also a single, optional trait:
 In `src/store/alter_table.rs`,
 ```rust
 pub trait AlterTable where Self: Sized {